| |

 your remote highway adventure!
 "Matagami" is a Cree word meaning "where the waters

+meet".
 This is the last town you'll

 see for 620 km (375 miles)!!
 Stock up on what you need for the trip, especially